willscott/grunt-jasmine-chromeapp/README.md

 #### options.helpers
 Type: `String|Array`

-Additional non-source helper files which will be present, but not automatically included.
+Additional non-source helper files which will be copied into the running packaged app, but not automatically included as scripts.
+They will be present in the `/scripts` directory.

 #### options.keepRunner
 Type: `Boolean`